benFoster1234567/OpenGL-Racing-Game/_posts/2026-08-03-second_month.md

 Blinn-Phong Shader
 =====================

 After implementing lights into my renderer via a uniform buffer object, I was able to implement a basic Blinn-Phong shader.
 So far there are no shadows, but I plan to implement these later.
 Initially after writing the shader I noticed some horrible banding.
-I mitigated mostly mitigated this using a simple noise algorithm, which I will likely replace with a better solution later.
+I mostly mitigated this using a simple noise algorithm, which I will likely replace with a better solution later.
 The shader is also currently using solid colors in place of diffuse textures, but I plan to implement textures, normal mapping and specular mapping later.

 ![Imported model]({{ "/resources/images/Screenshot 2026-08-03 140816.png" | relative_url }})